-The following table presents fees billed for professional audit services and other services rendered to Tesla by PricewaterhouseCoopers LLP for the years ended December 31, 2019 and 2020.
+The following table presents fees billed for professional audit services and other services rendered to Tesla by PricewaterhouseCoopers LLP for the years ended December 31, 2020 and 2021.
 The dollar amounts in the table and accompanying footnotes are in thousands.

-2019 2020
+2020 2021

-Audit Fees (1) \$ 12,527 \$ 12,965
+Audit Fees (1) \$ 12,965 \$ 14,156

-Audit-Related Fees
+Audit-Related Fees (2) 184

-Tax Fees (2) 999 1,456
+Tax Fees (3) 1,456 2,876

-All Other Fees (3) 9 103
+All Other Fees (4) 103 62

-Total \$ 13,535 \$ 14,524
+Total \$ 14,524 \$ 17,278

-(1) Audit Fees consist of fees billed for professional services rendered for the audit of Tesla's consolidated financial statements included in Tesla's Annual Report on Form 10-K and for the review of the financial statements included in Tesla's Quarterly Reports on Form 10-Q, as well as services that generally only Tesla's independent registered public accounting firm can reasonably provide, including statutory audits and services rendered in connection with SEC filings.
-The Audit Fees incurred in 2019 and 2020 also include fees of \$435 and \$825, respectively, relating to services performed in connection with Tesla's securities offerings, in each case including comfort letters, consents and review of documents filed with the SEC and other offering documents.

-- (2) Tax Fees in 2019 and 2020 consisted of fees related to consultation and compliance services. - (3) Other Fees in 2019 and 2020 consisted of a Gigafactory Berlin current state assessment and fees for the use of accounting software.
+- (1) Audit Fees consist of fees for professional services rendered for the audit of Tesla's consolidated financial statements included in Tesla's Annual Report on Form 10-K and for the review of the financial statements included in Tesla's Quarterly Reports on Form 10-Q, as well as services that generally only Tesla's independent registered public accounting firm can reasonably provide, including statutory audits and services rendered in connection with SEC filings.
+The Audit Fees incurred in 2020 also include fees of \$825, relating to services performed in connection with Tesla's securities offerings, including comfort letters, consents and review of documents filed with the SEC and other offering documents. - (2) Audit-Related Fees in 2021 consisted of fees for professional services for certain agreed upon procedures in conjunction with certain financing transactions and other attestation services. - (3) Tax Fees in 2020 and 2021 consisted of fees related to consultation, tax planning and compliance services. - (4) Fees for 2020 consisted of fees for a Gigafactory Berlin current state assessment and accounting research software.
+Other Fees in 2021 consisted of fees for accounting research software and the assessment of non-financial metrics and documentation.